magento/knowledge-base/src/troubleshooting/general/redirect-back-to-the-admin-login-form-with-your-current-session-has-been-expired-error.md

 ## Affected editions and versions:

-All Adobe Commerce versions and editions.
+All Adobe Commerce versions and editions

 ## Issue